Advice On What To Do If You Have An Accident Abroad

 - Other Related Guides And Useful Links

-- The incident needs to have occurred within the constraints of the personal injury claims time limit, which in general terms is usually 3 years from the date of the incident.
-There are, like many other areas of the law, cases that differ in terms of the time limit, such as if you were a child or if you weren’t made aware of your injury is linked to the accident straightaway.
-It is wise to get the advice of a personal injury solicitor on which time limit applies to your case to make sure you’re within the limit.
+- The incident must have occurred within the constraints of the personal injury claims time limit, which in general terms is usually 3 years from the date of the incident.
+There are, like many other areas of the law, cases that differ when it comes to the time limit which includes if you were a child or if you weren’t aware of a health issue which can be linked to the accident straightaway.
+As such, it is wise to get the advice of a personal injury solicitor on which time limit applies to your case to make sure you’re within the limit

-As mentioned, it’s always a good idea to check with a personal injury lawyer whether you’re likely to have grounds to claim for your holiday accident in the Republic of Ireland – as they will have a clear idea of what the protocol would be in your case.
+As mentioned, it’s always a good idea to check with a personal injury lawyer whether you’re likely to have grounds to claim for your holiday accident in the Republic of Ireland – as they would have a clear idea of what the protocol would be relating to your case.

-It’s not just a holiday accident in the Republic of Ireland that may have caused your holiday to be less than perfect.
-You may have fallen ill instead.
-Some illnesses can’t be prevented, but if yours occurred because someone was negligent or made an error, then again, you may be able to make a holiday accident/illness claim.
+It’s not just a holiday accident in the Republic of Ireland that may have caused your holiday to be less than perfect because you may have fallen ill while you were there.
+Some illnesses can’t be prevented, but if yours occurred because someone was negligent or made an error, you may be able to make a holiday accident/illness claim against a third party.
 Some of the illnesses and injuries that might have occurred and caused you to harm may include the below: